 2. Pay your application fees

-To pay your fees on the CIC website, you must:
+To pay your fees online, you must:

-- have a PDF Reader;
+- have a PDF Reader,

-- have a printer;
+- have a printer,

-- have a valid email address;
+- have a valid email address,

-- have a Visa®, MasterCard® or American Express® credit card;
+- have a Visa®, MasterCard® or American Express® credit card,

 - pay your fees online when you are ready.

-If you live outside Canada, you must do the following:
+If you live outside Canada, you can:

-- on the front of the money order or draft, write the financial institutions’ name, its complete address (not a post office box number) and the account number(s).
-Submit the money order or draft with your application.
+- on the front of the money order or draft, write the bank’s or financial institution’s name, its complete address (not a post office box number) and the account number(s), and

 3. Submit your application